Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 ## Handhold configurations

+The palm of the hand can point in four general directions:

+- upwards (supination)
+- inside (facing the interior)
+- downwards (pronation)
+- outside (facing the exterior)

 Handhold configurations do not have formal names, but I refer to them like so:

 - right to right: handshake handhold